Thoroughbred Racing on NBC: Other races

-In 2017, NBC began to carry coverage of the Royal Ascot, the most significant meet in British thoroughbred racing.
+In 2017, NBC began to carry coverage of Royal Ascot, the most significant meet in British thoroughbred racing.
 NBCSN carries coverage of the weekday sessions, while the Saturday session is carried by NBC.

+As of 2024, NBC, with some coverage exclusive to CNBC or Peacock, also carries coverage of the California Crown Stakes, Breeders' Cup World Championships and Pegasus World Cup Championship Invitational Series.

 Announcers

 Tom Hammond's tenure at NBC began in 1984, when he was named as a co-host of the inaugural Breeders' Cup, alongside Dick Enberg.
 Hammond was intended to host that year's race, however NBC executives were so impressed with his performance, that he ended up getting a long-term contract.

 On March 24, 2001, less than two months before NBC was supposed to broadcast the Kentucky Derby for the very first time, Hammond underwent an operation for diverticulitis, a disease that affects the colon, which resulted in a portion of Hammond's colon being removed during the surgery.
 However, even with the short amount of time between the Derby and his operation, Hammond managed to get healthy enough to make his dream of broadcasting his home state's most famous sporting event become a reality on May 5, 2001.

 Hammond was not so lucky in October 2002, when he underwent open-heart surgery, causing him to miss covering that year's Breeders' Cup (the only Breeders' Cup Hammond had not been a part of); Bob Costas, who was already a part of NBC's Triple Crown and Breeders' Cup coverage, working as mainly the "story set-up man" took Hammond's place at the hosting desk.